CameronD73/529renew/README.md

 This opens the "devtools"   window, and every tab will have its own separate devtools window, which only persists while the tab is present.
 Select the "console" tab to view the error and debug log messages.

-# Day-to-day operation - with a working Chromosome browser
+# Day-to-day operation
-Note: _this section is **not valid** while there is no chromosome browser_.
+## Activities in-common
-For recent operations, see the wiki pages linked in the first few paragraphs of this document.
+For recent operations, see also the wiki pages linked in the first few paragraphs of this document.
 1. Login to your account on the 23and Me web site
 2. start by selecting the kit of the profile you want to compare (if you manage more than one kit)
 3. go to the  _DNA Relatives_ page, either from the quick links or the *Family and friends* menu list.
 4. by this stage the "529Renew Results" tab should be open and in the background.
+5. Always start a new session by using the "529-Gather" button, wait until it says "done" and then "scan ICWs"
+6. This is a long process the first time you run it, but subsequently should be fast, as only new DNA relatives are scanned.

+## Gathering Segment Data
+Note: _this section  **does nothing** without a working chromosome browser_.

-5. Open the filter menu: "Profile features and activity" and tick the box "showing ancestry results".
+1. Open the filter menu: "Profile features and activity" and tick the box "showing ancestry results".
 This will remove people from this list who do not allow their DNA segments to be viewed.
 You could also apply other filters as you see fit.
-6. search for the relative of interest and open their page, preferably in a new tab - using separate tabs makes it much easier to keep track of where you are up to and avoids the need to reload the relatives list each time you go back to it.
+1. search for the relative of interest and open their page, preferably in a new tab - using separate tabs makes it much easier to keep track of where you are up to and avoids the need to reload the relatives list each time you go back to it.

-## Gathering Segment Data
 1. having located the page of the relative of interest, scroll to the bottom and click on the `Find Relatives in Common` button.
-2. Then click onto `Triangulate into 529Renew` to have the system collect overlapping segment results.
+1. Then click onto `Triangulate into 529Renew` to have the system collect overlapping segment results.
-So long as there is at least one with a "yes" or "no" under `DNA Overlap` on each page then 529renew will collect all required data for ICW between the two people.
+So long as there is at least one with a "compare" button under `DNA Overlap` on each page then 529renew will collect all required data for ICW between the two people.
-3. Normally, only matches with DNA overlap showing "yes" will be saved.
+1. Normally, only matches with DNA overlap showing "compare" will be saved.
 Holding down shift while you click, or enabling the setting "AlwaysSaveNonOverlaps", will include segment details between each pair even when they have no overlap.
-4. If anything goes wrong and you want to continue with that person then you will need to refresh the page and start again.
+1. If anything goes wrong and you want to continue with that person then you will need to refresh the page and start again.
-5. The extension will not query the server  if it has already recorded the matching segment data.
+1. The extension will not query the server  if it has already recorded the matching segment data.
 You can override this behaviour by using a alt-click on the triangulate button.
-This forces rereading of _all_ overlapping matches.
+This forces rereading of _all_ overlapping matches for that person.
-6. The "triangulation" process will start from the list (table of 10 matches) currently being shown, so if it is not at the first set then you might miss people on earlier tables.
+1. The "triangulation" process will start from the list (table of 10 matches) currently being shown and progress via the "next page" button, so if it is not at the first set then you might miss people on earlier tables.

 ## Viewing the stored data
 The results tab offers a fast way to examine what segments are stored in the 529renew database.
 This description assumes you have `Display Mode` set to "_Match and Overlapping Segment Links_".
 I am not sure there is ever much purpose in using the lesser display modes.
 I am not sure if "Omit Aliases" does anything useful these days.
 * First, you need to select the match person.
 It could be one of your profile kit owners, or any of your matches.
 If you choose a profile person then be prepared for a possibly long list - in this case you should always limit your selection to a single chromosome.
 You select the person from the drop-down list under `show matches of:`.
 There are two ways to reduce the need to scan the entire list:
 1. If you have a tab already opened at the match person of interest then you can click on `open 529renew` and it will select that person and also bring the results tab to the front.
-You can then make the required chromosome choice  .
+You can then make the required chromosome choice.
 2. You can apply a filter using the `Optional match filter:` section. enter the full name you require, or include the '%' character to use it as a wildcard.
 The search does not require you to select upper/lower case correctly.
 Press _Enter_ or click a blank area outside the filter text box and the drop-down list will be replaced with names that match your search filter.
 You can then choose the person you want, make the required chromosome choice.

 * Clicking on `create match table` then produces a list of all matching segments recorded between that person and everybody else.
 Sometimes there may be no entries in the list, depending how you have set your options.